- We advise you to to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 Natural disasters, severe weather and climate

 Bahrain often experiences extremely high temperatures.
-During the hottest months of the year, the temperature can exceed 50˚C.
+During the hottest months of the year (July and August), the temperature can exceed 50˚C.

 Sand and dust storms occur regularly.